Skip to content

 A

 Episcleritis is characterized by the absence of discharge and hyperemia localized near the corneal limbus.
-Conjunctivitis is usually painless, accompanied by discharge, and hyperemia is most prominent in the fornix, diminishing toward the limbus.
-Under slit-lamp examination, episcleral vessels are immobile, while conjunctival vessels are mobile.
-See the section on “Diagnosis and Testing Methods” for details.
+Conjunctivitis is usually painless with discharge, and hyperemia is most prominent in the fornix, diminishing toward the limbus.
+On slit-lamp examination, episcleral vessels are immobile, while conjunctival vessels are mobile, which is another distinguishing feature.
+For details, see the section on “Diagnosis and Testing Methods”.

 Most cases are idiopathic (cause unknown), with systemic disease reported in approximately 26–36% of all cases.
 Even in idiopathic cases, an immunological mechanism is suggested, based on a nonspecific inflammatory reaction centered on lymphocytes in the superficial episcleral vascular plexus.
 The recurrent course and tendency for bilateral involvement suggest an underlying systemic immune dysregulation.